weleoka/ardeidae/README.md

 Specs and options:

-* Needs a mode switching capability for verbose mode & debug mode.
+* Needs a mode switching capability for normal vs. verbose/debug mode, in respect to the teminal window logging.
+* Capability to write a log; either to file, database server, or to both.

 Security:

 * The servers protocols are not generated as they should be.
-They are simply made using a Math.random() function... and random is not random when it comes to computers.
+They are simply made using a Math.random() function.
+* Needs oversight of filtering applied to email, username and password data.
+DTAD (Don't Trust Any Data) from clients.

 Code, style and performance:

-* not formulated.
+* The server will broadast to all addresses in the peersArray, including the one who sent the message.
+This is probably a waste of resources, but also a source of comfort as the client knows that their messages has reached, and been processed by the server.

 ## Contributing